Real-Time Sync: From HTTP to Reactive Backends

-Apps like Google Docs or Figma synchronise changes in real time – without you having to click "Refresh".
-HTTP was never built for real-time apps.
-This article explains why traditional backend systems fail with collaborative applications – and how reactive backends solve the problem.
+Apps like Google Docs and Figma sync changes in real time, with no Refresh button in sight.
+HTTP was never built for this.
+Here is why traditional backends struggle with collaborative apps, and how reactive backends fix it.

 Overview

-• HTTP is pull-based; the server cannot initiate updates – real-time apps require push.
+• HTTP is pull-based: the server cannot push updates on its own, yet real-time apps depend on push.

-• Reactive backends like Convex offer native reactivity, automatic data consistency, and no manual cache invalidation.
+• Reactive backends like Convex give you native reactivity, automatic data consistency, and no manual cache invalidation.

-• The transition from HTTP to reactive backends significantly reduces the complexity of collaborative applications.
+• Moving from HTTP to a reactive backend cuts much of the complexity out of building collaborative apps.

-Browsers communicate with servers via HTTP.
-This protocol has been the foundation of the internet since 1991 – but it was never designed for real-time applications.
+Browsers talk to servers over HTTP.
+This protocol has been the backbone of the internet since 1991, but it was never designed for real-time applications.

 HTTP Request-Response Cycle: Connection ends after every response